 This is a group enrollment for five+ and delivered via Google Classroom.

 At the completion of this course, you will be able to:

 - Painlessly add flexible, authentic, and transformative technology to your classroom.

 - Recognize the most popular webtools and ideas used by colleagues and understand their importance in the classroom.

 - Use technology to re-ignite enthusiasm for reading and writing (this is an overview—more detail in Teach Writing With Tech).

-- Use blogs, wikis, discussion forums, Google Spreadsheets, and Google Hangouts to collaborate and share.
+- Use blogs, discussion forums, and virtual meetings to collaborate and share.

-- Use technology to differentiate for varied student learning styles (this is an overview—more detail in The Differentiated Classroom).
+- Use technology to differentiate for varied student learning styles.

 - Blend technology smoothly into your curriculum making it a tool, not a distraction.